Simplicity of crossed products by FC-hypercentral groups: Introduction

 Finally, after we have our unitary $u \in U(I(A)p)$ as in the statement of Theorem~\ref{thmIntro:A}, we may instead convert this to a more tractable property involving $A$ instead.
 Observe that if we removed the statements ``$s \cdot p = p$ and $s \cdot u = u$ for all $s \in C_G(r)$'' from the requirements in the theorem, then the characterization would essentially be asking whether or not the action of $G$ on $I(A)$ is properly outer, which is well-known to coincide with an appropriate analogue on $A$ (with a little bit of work, this follows from \cite[Theorem~7.4]{hamana85-injective_envelopes_equivariant}).
 In the separable setting at least, the simplest characterization of proper outerness is that of Elliott \cite{elliott_properly_outer}.
 A brief overview of these classical notions is given in Section~\ref{sec:preliminaries:properly_outer}.
 The equivariant version of this characterization is developed in Section~\ref{sec:proper_outerness_on_A}.
 This turns out to be substantially more difficult than one would expect, and is the most involved part of our paper.
 Another glance at the second half of Theorem~\ref{thmIntro:A} will lead to the observation that there is no $C_G(r)$-invariance on any of the constituent components, but rather an ``almost invariance'' in all of the appropriate senses.
 The proof of the equivalence is also far from being a straightforward generalization of the classical case, and requires the application of new ideas and techniques along every step of the way.

-In Section~\ref{sec:simplicity_fch}, we upgrade these results to the setting of FC-hypercentral groups.
+We upgrade these results to the setting of FC-hypercentral groups, at least in the context of minimal actions.
 A brief review of FC-hypercentral groups can be found in Section~\ref{sec:preliminaries:fc_hypercentral}.
 This is a much larger class of groups, which, in the finitely generated setting, coincides with the set of groups with polynomial growth.
-Denoting by $\FC(G)$ the FC-center of a a group $G$ (that is, the subset of elements which have finite conjugacy class), the main theorem reads as follows: